0x486F626F/CS241Notes/lecture01.md

 # Lecture 01

-What is a sequential program?
+### What is a sequential program?
----

 Single threaded, only one thing going on at a time.

-Goal: Foundations
+### Goal: Foundations
----

 Understand how sequential programs "work" from the ground up

+### Starting Point

-Starting point: bare hardware (so to speak)
+Bare hardware (so to speak)

-for CS 241, bare hardware is simulated MIPS machine which only understand 1 and 0
+For CS 241, bare hardware is simulated MIPS machine which only understand 1 and 0

 At the end - get programs written in a C-like language to run on MIPS

-The beginning: Binary and Hexadecimal Numbers
+## The beginning: Binary and Hexadecimal Numbers
----

 Bit: binary digit, i.e. 0 or 1 (high/low voltage, contigurations on magnetic tape)